TomaszKandula/TokanPages/README.md

 ## TokanPages
 ### Microsoft technologies and more

-TokanPages is the repository that holds my web page to share my programming interests (among others), primarily Microsoft technologies.
-It is so called modular-monolith, split into services.
-There is only one underlying SQL database.
+TokanPages is a project repository that holds my web page to share my programming interests (among others), primarily Microsoft technologies.

+The backend architecture of the solution follows the modular-monolith concept.
+Everything is split into projects and services with only one underlying SQL database.
+The frontend solution is made with React w/Redux.
+Everything is dockerized and hosted on the Azure Cloud.

-The web-page itself aim to be more than just being a simple personal web page.
+Despite mainly focusing on software development and Microsoft technologies, this web page aims to be more than just a simple personal home site.

 ## CI/CD Pipelines